-"I have an 06 STi and the engine blew up and now I want a JDM STi.
-Because they are both STi, I figure it'll be a plug and play swap."
+"I have an 06 STi, and the engine blew up.
+Now I want a JDM STi.
+Because they are both STi, I figure it'll be a plug-and-play swap."

-If you have a drive by wire (DBW) engine you can not put in a non drive by wire engine because the cam position sensors are different.
-The DBW model engines use a 3 wire camshaft sensor at the back of each head while the JDM STi uses a 2 wire camshaft sensor for the back of each head.
-Without the cam position sensor the ECU doesn't know what to do.
+If you have a drive-by-wire (DBW) engine, you can not put in a non drive-by-wire engine because the cam position sensors are different.
+The DBW model engines use a 3-wire camshaft sensor at the back of each head, while the JDM STi uses a 2-wire camshaft sensor at the back of each head.
+The ECU doesn't know what to do without the cam position sensor.

-If you have a drive by wire turbo car (WRX, STi, Legacy, or Forester), then your replacement engine needs to be a drive by wire platform as well so that the cam position sensors will match.
-The original intake manifold and harness will bolt to the new engine so there aren't any issues with the wiring.
+If you have a drive-by-wire turbo car (WRX, STi, Legacy, or Forester), your replacement engine must be a drive-by-wire platform so the cam position sensors will match.
+The original intake manifold and harness will bolt to the new engine, so there aren't any issues with the wiring.

 How can I tell which camshaft position sensor my engine has?

-Although we don't generally recommend it, it would be a solution since at least it has the proper cam position sensors, so in a pinch it would work and certainly a better option than using a non drive by wire platform.
-It will require ignoring the exhaust side cam position sensors or swapping them to non AVCS camshafts but at least the car will run.
+Although we don't generally recommend it, it would be a solution since at least it has the proper cam position sensors, so in a pinch, it would work and certainly be a better option than using a non drive-by-wire platform.
+It will require ignoring the exhaust side cam position sensors or swapping them to non-AVCS camshafts, but at least the car will run.